Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_03_AzureLocks.md

 In this task, you will create a storage account for the lab.

-1. If you are not already signed into the Azure portal, sign in to the Azure portal at https://portal.azure.com, with the Azure credentials.

-1. On **Sign in to Microsoft Azure** blade, you will see a login screen, in that enter the following email/username and then click on **Next**.
-   * Email/Username: <inject key="AzureAdUserEmail"></inject>

-1. Now enter the following password and click on **Sign in**.
-   * Password: <inject key="AzureAdUserPassword"></inject>

-1. Once you have signed in close all the notifications and use the **Cloud Shell** button **[\>_]** to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal.
+1. Once you have signed in to Azure Portal close all the notifications and use the **Cloud Shell** button **[\>_]** to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal.
 The first time you open the Cloud Shell, you may be prompted to choose the type of shell you want to use (*Bash* or *PowerShell*).
 Select **PowerShell**.
 If you do not see this option, skip the step.

    ![](../Labs/cloudshell1.1.png)